 Daily 10 p.m. to 6 a.m.

-When the patient entrance is closed, enter through the Commercial Vehicle Inspection Facility (CVIF) on Route 355 (Rockville Pike).
+When the patient entrance is closed, enter through the Commercial Vehicle Inspection Facility (CVIF) on Route 355 (Rockville Pike) between North Drive and Wilson Drive.
 Once you go through the vehicle inspection, follow the driveway until you reach Center Drive and make a right turn.
 Continue on Center Drive and follow signs to "Patient Parking" and "Clinical Center".
 The main entrance to the hospital will be to your left on Center Drive.